zack242/log_project/readme.md

 ```bash
 python main.py
 ```

+6. Setup the logs

+Add files into the logs dir

 ## Usage

 The main scripts of this project are main.py, process_7days_log.py, process_daily_log.py, and a set of utility functions.